Product Designer vs UX Designer

 Part 5: So, Who Should You Hire?

-To make the final decision on who you should hire for your company, you should consider someone who can meet your project's needs.
+To make the final decision on who you should hire for your company, you should consider someone or UX design agency who can meet your project's needs.

 However, we'll take a look at some of the critical points between a product designer vs. a UX designer to help you make up your mind.